DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.rst

 .. note::

   When tuning positions, you can use the ``<D TT vpin steps activity>`` diagnostic command as outlined in :ref:`ex-turntable/test-and-tune:tuning your turntable positions` to test and refine these for perfect track alignment between the turntable bridge track and the surrounding tracks.
+You can also use the direct EX-Turntable serial testing command ``<steps activity>`` as covered in :ref:`ex-turntable/test-and-tune:serial console testing`.

   We will be using the same steps per revolution number throughout this page (4097) for both the turntable and traverser, and are keeping this consistent with the examples in the |EX-TT| documentation for simplicity.